What is important for property INSURANCE?

 Home » Contract of Purchase and Sale

-The following information was provided by the Real Estate Board of Greater Vancouver (REBGV).
-It explains why seller’s agents are required to complete the new Disclosure of Multiple Offers Presented (DMOP) form and communicate to each buyer’s agents who participated in a multiple offer situation.
+The following information was provided by the board of the Greater Vancouver Realtors (GVR).
+It explains why seller’s agents are required to complete the new Disclosure of Multiple Offers Presented (DMOP) form and communicate to each buyer’s agent who participated in a multiple offer situation.

 Home » Contract of Purchase and Sale